awslabs/containers-cost-allocation-dashboard/DEPLOYMENT.md

 ## Step 3: Dashboard Deployment

-As part of using Terraform to create the AWS resources, it also created a `cca.yaml` file.
-This file is used to deploy the QuickSight dashboard.
+Follow all subsections below to deploy the dashboard and be able to use it.

+### Deploy the QuickSight Assets

 From the `cid` folder, run the following command:

-    cid-cmd deploy --resources cca.yaml --dashboard-id containers-cost-allocation-cca
+    cid-cmd deploy --resources containers_cost_allocation.yaml --dashboard-id containers-cost-allocation --athena-database kubecost_db --quicksight-datasource-id cca --athena-workgroup primary --timezone <timezone>

+Replace `<timezone>` with a timezone from the lists in the [timezones.txt file](timezones.txt) in the project's root directory.
+You can also remove the `--timezone` argument, and the CLI tool will present timezones list for you.
 Make sure you provide credentials as environment variables or by passing `--profile_name` argument to the above command.
 Make sure you provide region as environment variable or by passing `--region_name` argument to the above command.
 The output after executing the above command, should be similar to the below: